Menopause Weight Gain - Why It Happens and What Actually Works

 Stress: Try yoga, meditation, deep breathing, or a daily walk in nature to calm your nervous system.

 Celebrate non-scale wins—better energy, stronger muscles, clearer thinking, and improved confidence.
-The ability of standing on one leg while putting pants on is a win!
+The ability to stand on one leg while putting on pants is a win!

 The Bottom Line